International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_2_Data_Offering.md

 ### Data Provider IDS Connector registers Metadata

-As shown in Figure [AA](#PublishSelf-Description), the Data Provider can send Self-Description documents to a Metadata Broker.
+As shown in Figure [3.3.2.1](#PublishSelf-Description), the Data Provider can send Self-Description documents to a Metadata Broker.
 The Self-Description must be self-containing and compliant to the specifications of the IDS Information Model.
 Usually, JSON-LD representations of the RDF classes [ids:Connector](https://w3id.org/idsa/core/Connector) and [ids:Resource](https://w3id.org/idsa/core/Resource) are used.
 The Metadata Broker then checks the Self-Description document syntactic correctness and persists it in its local database.
 It explicitly does not check the semantic correctness or the plausibility of the supplied information.

 ![PublishSelf-Description](../../media/image25_register-at-broker.png)
 #### _Fig.
 3.3.2.1: Process to Register a Self-Description at an IDS Metadata Broker_